VickyInFrance/VickyInFrance.github.io/_pages/self_evaluation_en.md

 lang: 0
 ---

 No cheating!
-Just choose your answer (a, b, c, or d) quickly, take a note of your time that you spent answering the 50 questions.
+Just choose your answer (a, b, c, or d) quickly, and take a note of the time you spent answering the 50 questions.